rwpalmer/DFPlay/README.md

 Plays one track when the door closes, and another track when the door opens ... and every five minutes while the door is open.
 Door status is toggled via a Particle Function and the Particle Console.

 In this case, the selected tracks are hard-coded, so you will need to modify the track selections to conform with your media.
+## *Project Status*
+Initial release is in final testing ...
+Planned release in September 2018 Please report any issues and provide comments if you  decide to give it a try.

 > Written with [StackEdit](https://stackedit.io/).